niall-byrne/profile-generator/{{cookiecutter.project_slug}}/README.md

 - To get the most out of your ClamAV install, make sure you grant it "Full Disk Access".
 - Please take a quick look at the documentation [here](https://github.com/osx-provisioner/role-clamav).

+## Development Requirements

+An OSX machine is of course the best platform to development your profile on, although you could probably use a Linux or BSD machine in a pinch.

+You'll need [Python](https://www.python.org/) **3.9** or later, and a container runtime environment such as [Docker](https://www.docker.com/) or [Colima](https://github.com/abiosoft/colima) is strongly recommended.

+Please see the complete template guide [here](https://github.com/osx-provisioner/profile-generator/blob/master/README.md#requirements).

 ## This Looks Complicated, How Can I Customize It?

 Start [here](./profile/vars/main.yml), it's really much simpler than you might think.